cdelker/ziamath/docs/usage.rst

 Mixed Math and Text
 -------------------

-:py:meth:`ziamath.zmath.Math.fromlatextext` converts a string expression with one or more embedded math expressions enclosed within $..$. into a single MathML <math> element with the plain text placed within <mtext> elements.
+:py:meth:`ziamath.zmath.Math.fromlatextext` creates a MathML <math> element with text embedded in <mtext> elements.
+It takes a string input with math expressions enclosed between dollar signs $..$.
 This method works for single line math and text expressions.

 .. jupyter-execute::